nickth3man/CSV_analyzer/replit.md

 The core of Pocket Flow is modeled as a **Graph + Shared Store**.

 ### UI/UX Decisions
-- Not explicitly detailed in the provided document, but the framework emphasizes clear, high-level design documentation (`docs/design.md`) as a critical step before implementation, implying a focus on human-readable specifications for AI agents.
+- **Gradio Web Interface** (`app.py`): Mobile-first responsive design running on port 5000
+  - Tabbed interface: Chat, Data, History, Help
+  - Example questions for easy onboarding
+  - Real-time status updates during analysis
+  - Chart display for visualizations
+  - Collapsible Settings and Data Profile sections
-- Mermaid diagrams are used for visualizing workflow.
+- Mermaid diagrams are used for visualizing workflow in documentation.

 ### Technical Implementations
 - **Core Abstractions**: